 2006: Winner of the NHS Promoting healthy lifestyles: Diversity and Patients' Choice Award Winner: “Quality of the drama work was dynamic!”

-2005 Amber Valley Health Authority & Ava Hunt won Pamela Sheridan Award for SRE Project in Primary Schools - a national award for good practice
+2005: Amber Valley Health Authority and Ava Hunt won Pamela Sheridan Award for SRE (sex and relationships education) Project in Primary Schools - a national award for good practice

-2013 - my research project has included working with schools in Normanton, with my Applied Drama students, using Michael Morporgo's book The Kites Are Flying - travelling to the West Bank and working with theatre companies - The Freedom Theatre in Jenin, and The Alrowwad Centre in Aida Refugee Camp near Bethlehem, filming and working with children, then performing a new multi-media one woman show based on the book and using footage filmed in the West Bank at Derby Theatre and Nottingham Playhouse.
+2013 - Research with my Applied Drama students used Michael Morporgo's book The Kites Are Flying in schools to develop ideas.
+I then travelled to the West Bank and worked with theatre companies: The Freedom Theatre in Jenin, and The Alrowwad Centre in Aida Refugee Camp near Bethlehem.
+I filmed and worked with children, then performed a new multi-media one-woman show based on the book and using footage filmed in the West Bank at Derby Theatre and Nottingham Playhouse.

-2016 - Delivering workshops in schools using in-role Mantle of the Expert with young people and teachers in collaboration with Dr Redman in Delhi India
+2016 - Delivering workshops in schools looking at migration and social division using in-role Mantle of the Expert with young people and teachers in collaboration with Dr Redman in Delhi India.

-2015 - 2017 - Continuing to explore the use of autobiographical and verbatim material I have undertaken a period of international travel and research developing ideas for a new piece of theatre with artists in Australia focussing on the themes of young refugees.
-This research was funded by British Council.
+2015 - 2017 - Research focuses on young refugees using autobiographical and verbatim material.
+Following a six-month period of international travel and research developing ideas for a new piece of theatre with artists in Australia focusing on the themes of young refugees.
+This research was funded by the British Council.
 The material has been piloted with young audiences with Derby Youth Theatre and to audiences as part of National Refugee Week (June 2017).

 Membership of professional bodies

 MA in Drama in Education, University of Derby